We care for animals and help researchers succeed

 A: Check with your facility manager to see if there is enough PPE.
 We ask that people please limit their entry to the animal facilities and complete tasks with the fewest number of people required.
 This will limit potential exposures as well as conserve PPE.

-Q: Will RARC relax the requirement that I complete hands-on training within 30 days of being added to a protocol?
+Q: Will I need to complete hands-on training within 30 days of being added to a protocol?